Kodiak Sciences Inc. (KOD) Stock Volatility: Beta and Market Fluctuations - The Dwinnex

 Earnings Estimates

-The company has 9 analysts who recommend its stock at the moment.
-On average, analysts expect EPS of -$1.3 for the current quarter, with a high estimate of -$0.88 and a low estimate of -$1.45, while EPS last year was -$1.74.
-The consensus estimate for the next quarter is -$1.22, with high estimates of -$0.88 and low estimates of -$1.51.
+As of right now, 9 analysts gave their recommendation on the stock of the company.
+On average, analysts expect EPS of -$1.31 for the current quarter, with a high estimate of -$0.9 and a low estimate of -$1.45, while EPS last year was -$1.74.
+The consensus estimate for the next quarter is -$1.23, with high estimates of -$0.9 and low estimates of -$1.51.